20 Top Chinese Snacks You Must Try Today!

 #16 Stinky Tofu

-This popular street food snack is common at night markets and roadside food stores, being instantly recognisable by its strong odour which is a result of fermenting tofu in brine.
-It is often believed that the stronger the odour, the better the taste as stinky tofu has a unique savoury taste with a crispy outer layer and softer centre.
+Stinky Tofu is a popular street food snack that is common at night markets and roadside food stores.
+It is instantly recognisable by its strong odour which is a result of fermenting tofu in brine.
+It is generally believed that the stronger the odour, the better the taste.
+Stinky tofu has a unique savoury taste with a crispy outer layer and a softer centre.
 It can be served both hot and cold.

 Smelly Tofu